micronaut-projects/static-website/posts/2019-08-06-micronaut-12-released.md

 Looking to the future, we now shift focus to Micronaut 1.3 which will include the following enhancements:

-*   Integration with the GA release of [Micronaut Data](https://objectcomputing.com/news/2019/07/18/unleashing-predator-precomputed-data-repositories "Micronaut Data (formerly Predator)") (formerly Predator)
+*   Integration with the GA release of [Micronaut Data](/blog/2019-07-18-unleashing-predator-precomputed-data-repositories.html)
 *   Improved caching APIs
 *   Improvements to bean introspections (static factory-method support, interface and enum support, etc.)
 *   Bean import support to allow importing beans from existing libraries annotated with `javax.inject` annotations.